Two popular bills, two problems: It's never easy in Senate

 WASHINGTON (AP) — No, the word “Senate” is not Latin for “It’s never easy.”
 But sometimes it seems that way.

 The House easily approved two bills last Tuesday with broad bipartisan support.
-There’s little doubt the Senate will approve both, sooner rather than later.
+There’s no doubt Senate approval is inevitable, sooner rather than later.

-But each is encountering problems — for now, let’s call them speed bumps — that would slow passage in that chamber.
+But each is encountering problems — for now, let’s call them speed bumps — in a chamber designed to do exactly that, to the chagrin of supporters of whatever legislation gets ensnared in the chamber’s procedural netherworld.

 One measure would relieve much of the financially strapped Postal Service’s huge debt.
 T he other would avoid a government shutdown this weekend.